The Projective Dynamic Logo Framework:

 Development of discrete Gauss- and Faraday-like relations from mixed-triangle coherence fluxes, derivation of 1/r2 Coulomb profiles, and first bridges towards effective field descriptions. - D10a | Proper Time as Coherence-Cycle Counting, Emergent Metric, and Relational Distance in the PDL Framework

 Proper time is not a primitive in PDL: it is the count of coherence cycles experienced by a closure.
-This document establishes the emergent Minkowski structure from relational distances and provides the metric foundation underlying the dynamical results of Phase V. - D18 | Discrete Cavity Modes and Logical Density of States in the PDL Framework
+This document establishes the emergent Minkowski structure from relational distances and provides the metric foundation underlying the dynamical results of Phase V. The pulsation frequency ωp = mpc2/ħ derived here is also the first chain in the double determination of the coherence volume VC established in D48. - D18 | Discrete Cavity Modes and Logical Density of States in the PDL Framework

 Construction of a three-dimensional PDL cavity as a finite signed graph and analysis of photon-like logical excitations.
 Low-leakage periodic modes yield an effective density of states ρ(ν) ∝ ν2 in three dimensions, recovering standard continuum cavity behaviour from purely relational dynamics.